 Ingredients

-- Cornstarch - to thicken.
+- Cornstarch - To thicken.

-How To Make Vegan Scrambled Eggs
+Let's Make Vegan Scrambled Eggs!

-- Blend everything except the extra firm tofu and vegan butter until smooth.
+1 - Blend everything except the extra firm tofu and vegan butter until smooth.

-- Saute crumbled extra firm tofu in a pan with butter.
+2 - Saute crumbled extra firm tofu in a pan with butter.

-That's it.
-It's super simple to make and the custardy level is totally customizable just by cooking it for a longer or shorter time.
+3 - Pour the blended mixture into the pan with the tofu crumbles and cook gently while stirring until it reaches the thickness you like.
+The custardy level is totally customizable just by cooking it for a longer or shorter time.
 The longer you cook it the drier it will become and remember to get your plates and forks ready because these "eggs" will continue to thicken up as they rest.

 Serving Suggestions

-- as part of a full English breakfast with grilled tomatoes, vegan sausages, vegan bacon or ham, mushrooms, baked beans, and breakfast potatoes.
+- As part of a full English breakfast with grilled tomatoes, vegan sausages, vegan bacon or ham, mushrooms, baked beans, and breakfast potatoes.

-- stuffed in breakfast burritos or tacos.
+- Stuffed in burritos or tacos.

-- in breakfast sandwiches.
+- In breakfast sandwiches.

 Recipe FAQs

 A vegan diet by definition excludes all animal products, so for this reason eggs can never be vegan.
-That's why I'm bringing you vegan versions of your favorite dishes like scrambled eggs, vegan omelette, and vegan quiche!
+That's why I'm bringing you vegan versions of your favourite dishes like scrambled eggs, vegan omelette, and vegan quiche!

 But now the serious bit, for those of you who might not know and are wondering what's so wrong with consuming eggs.